03 Jun 2024

 The Debt Arrangement Scheme

-You make one monthly payment through your DPP, which is shared between your creditors.
+You make one regular payment through your DPP, which is shared between your creditors.

 While you’re doing this, you’ll be protected from creditors trying to recover their money.